python/devguide/gitbootcamp.rst

 GitHub CLI
 ----------

-GitHub CLI is a command-line interface to work with GitHub.
+`GitHub CLI <https://cli.github.com>`_ is a command-line interface that allows you to create, update, and check GitHub issues and pull requests.
-For example, you can create pull requests and releases, set alias commands, check PR statuses.

 You can install GitHub CLI `by following these instructions
 <https://github.com/cli/cli#installation>`_.
 After installing,